-This move is probably a way to ensure a tighter control on the gold mines of the region (mainly the valleys and hills of the Selo, Sinamar and Sumpur rivers).
+This move was probably a way to ensure a tighter control on the gold mines of the region (mainly the valleys and hills of the Selo, Sinamar and Sumpur rivers).

-Adityawarman’s mother is a princess from Dharmasraya and his father a noble from Majaphit (the great Javanese empire from the 14th to 16th century).
+Adityawarman’s mother was a princess from Dharmasraya and his father a noble from Majapahit (the great Javanese empire from the 14th to 16th century).
 He was raised in Majapahit court (near modern day Trowulan in East Java).

-This date is the foundation of the classical Minangkabau kingdom, which is thus the heir of the old Melayu kingdom and has ties to the Majapahit kingdom of Java.
+This date is the foundation of the classical Minangkabau kingdom (at least this is the most popular theory), which was thus the heir of the old Melayu kingdom and had ties to the Majapahit kingdom of Java.

-His reign lasts until at least 1375 and is better known that most of the other kingdoms we have discussed previously because he left many stone inscriptions.
+His reign lasted until at least 1375 and is better known that most of the other kingdoms we have discussed previously because he left many stone inscriptions.

-According to Dobbins : “the Minangkabau element in the kingdom remained extremely important and it is under the rule of Adityawarman hat Minangkabau began to develop its own higher culture, with its own art, language and script in which Javanese and Malay elements were synthetized“.
+According to Dobbins : “the Minangkabau element in the kingdom remained extremely important and it is under the rule of Adityawarman that Minangkabau began to develop its own higher culture, with its own art, language and script in which Javanese and Malay elements were synthesized“.

 The establishment of the adat (15th – 18th century)